-i.
-Section 27-6800.
-Environmental Protection and Noise Controls from added vehicular traffic, but not enough for a noise study to be prepared or required.
+Staff find the application in conformance with the environmental regulations of Sections 27-6802, 27-6803, 27-6805, 27-6808, and 27-6809, within Section 27-6800 Environmental Protection and Noise Control.
+The proposed subdivision may generate some noise from added vehicular traffic, but not enough for a noise study to be prepared.
 There are no nearby noise sources that will impact the site.
+The proposed subdivision may generate some noise from added vehicular traffic, but not enough for a noise study to be prepared.
+There are no nearby noise sources that will impact the site.
 Based on the level of design information currently available, the limits of disturbance shown on the TCP2, the regulated environmental features (REF) on the subject property have been preserved and/or restored to the fullest extent possible.
-No additional PMA impacts, compared to the approved PPS, are approved with this application.
+No additional primary management area (PMA) impacts, compared to the approved PPS, are proposed with this application.